 Before I share a prayer that I found myself saying to divinity, seeking guidance to embrace the present, I want to share some facts about my faith.

 I’ve come a long way to get here.
 I was raised a Christian, and, out of fear, I never allowed myself to ask any questions outside of what my faith allowed me to believe in.
 I’ll admit, curious for truth as I am, I had to repress bits of myself just to fit into the faith.
-I never really struggled with believing in God as a divine force of the universe, and maybe beyond, but I might have had some trouble believing in God as portrayed by the church.
+I never really struggled with believing in God as The Divine force of the universe, and maybe beyond, but I might have had some trouble believing in God as portrayed by the church.
 My mother taught me well– her faith was my faith, and when we talked about God, I didn’t think of God as a Christian God, but just as God.
 A God who is love and goodness; a divine force that sustains the entire universe.
 A God who gives when asked, guides, protects, and is merciful.
 However, having been taught that to believe is to also put the effort into going to church, and reading the bible, I felt conflicted because I wasn’t always content with how the preachers and the bishops wanted me to see God.
 I didn’t fit into the category of righteousness that they said I ought to be in, to see God.
 I tried as much as possible for that conflict within me, not to show, but I just found myself questioning the dynamic of the church.
-I shifted churches, just to try and gain contentment– I thought, maybe this other preacher will be less judgmental than my last.
+I shifted churches, just to try and gain contentment, maybe a different perspective– I thought, maybe this other preacher will make righteousness sound more attainable.
+Eventually, I embraced the fact that I just did not fit into that box.
 In 2019, I made the conscious decision to make faith my own and know God without the church as an intermediary.

 Perhaps in another article, I’ll dive deeper into the journey of making faith my own, but for now, I’ll fast forward to the present.
 My view of Who God is hasn’t changed much, it’s only evolved– I just learned to redefine my approach towards divinity,(still allowing myself to keep learning) and I made my relationship with God my own.
 Now, I don’t have to squint to see that God is and will always be within, and around me.
 I see God from the moment I open my eyes in the morning, as I live through my day, and even when I close my eyes at night, I trust that God is right there.
 In my journey, I’ve learned to accept that, for those of us who seek God, we may not all seek His/Her divinity in the same ways, but we all seek the same God.